ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Systems Manager Parameter Store

 - AWS Systems manager (SSM)
 - Used to securely store secret keys, passwords, connections strings, configurations, license codes, API keys, etc. instead of maintaining the same in code base.
 - serverless storage
 - encrypted (KMS) or plaintext
 - store in hierarchies; can be addressed via URL; max 15 level deep
 - track versions
 - TTL expiry for configurations like passwords
+- AWS **Systems Manager Run Command** lets you remotely and securely manage the configuration of your managed instances.
+A managed instance is any **Amazon EC2 instance** or **on-premises machine in your hybrid environment** that has been configured for Systems Manager.
+Run Command enables you to **automate common administrative tasks and perform ad hoc configuration changes at scale**.
+You can use Run Command from the AWS console, the AWS Command Line Interface, AWS Tools for Windows PowerShell, or the AWS SDKs.
+Run Command is offered at no additional cost.

 ### lab: